Tyrn/wei/the-insider-en.typ

      Numerous gapers enjoyed the view.

-     Shavash entered the building,  sluiced water on  the marble floor  and, with the proper  words, handed  the basin to the new bank's president  - his good friend's nephew.
+     Shavash entered the building,  sluiced water on  the marble floor  and, with the proper  words, handed  the basin to the new bank's president---his good friend's nephew.

      When  the  ceremony finished in  five minutes,  Shavash withdrew to the